stefan6419846/pip-licenses-lib/README.md

 Retrieve the software license list of Python packages installed with *pip*.

+If you are looking for a CLI based upon this library which is compatible with *pip-licenses*, you might want to have a look at [pip-licenses-cli](https://github.com/stefan6419846/pip-licenses-cli).

 ## About

 This package is a fork of the great [pip-licenses](https://github.com/raimon49/pip-licenses) tool, which provides a CLI with similar functionality.